Hannibal046/Awesome-LLM/paper_list/application.md

 # Application

-> Augment LLM in different aspects including faithfulness, expressiveness, domain-specific knowledge etc.
+> Use LLM to do some really cool stuff

 ## Papers